Sasanian defense lines: Mesopotamia

 Along the Euphrates (in Arbayistan), there was a series of heavily fortified cities as a line of defence.

 During the early years of Shapur II (r.
 309–379), nomadic Arabian tribesmen made incursions into Persia from the south.
 After his successful campaign in Arabia (325) and having secured the coasts around Persian Gulf, Shapur II established a defensive system in southern Mesopotamia to prevent raids via land.
-The defensive line, called the Wall of the Arabs (Middle Persian: War ī Tāzīgān, in خندق سابور Khandaq Sābūr, literally "Ditch of Shapur", also possibly "Wall of Shapur"), consisted of a large moat, probably also with an actual wall on the Persian side, with watchtowers and a network of fortifications, at the edge of the Arabian Desert, located between modern-day al-Basrah and the Persian Gulf.
+The defensive line, called the Wall of the Arabs (Middle Persian: War ī Tāzīgān, in خندق سابور Khandaq Sābūr, literally "Ditch of Shapur", also possibly "Wall of Shapur"), consisted of a large moat, probably also with an actual wall on the Persian side, with watchtowers and a network of fortifications, at the edge of the Arabian Desert, located between modern-day Basra and the Persian Gulf.
 The defense line ran from Hit to Basra, on the margin of fertile lands west of Euphrates.
 It included small forts at key spots, acting as outliers for larger fortifications, some of which have been uncovered.

 The region and its defense line was apparently governed by a marzban.
 In the second half of the Sasanian history, the Lakhmid/Nasrid chiefs also became its rulers.
 They would have protected the area against the Romans and against the Romans' Arab clients, the Ghassanids, sheltering the agricultural lands of Sasanian Mesopotamia from the nomadic Arabs.
 The Sasanians eventually discontinued the maintenance of this defense line, since they perceived the main threats to the empire lay elsewhere.
 However, in 633, the empire's ultimate conquerors actually came from this direction.

 In the Caucasus

 Massive fortification activity was conducted in the Caucasus during the reign of Kavad I (r.
-488–496, 498–531) and later his son Khusrow I (r.
+488–496, 498–531) and later his son Khosrow I (r.
 531–579), in response to the pressure by people in the north, such as the Alans.
 Key components of this defensive system were the strategic passes Darial in the Central Caucasus and Derbent just west of the Caspian Sea, the only two practicable crossing of the Caucasus ridge through which the land traffic between the Eurasian Steppe and the Middle East was conducted.
 A formal system of rulership was also created in the region by Khusrow I, and the fortifications were assigned to local rulers.
 This is reflected in titles like "Sharvān-shāh" ("King of Shirvan"), "Tabarsarān-shāh", "Alān-shāh/Arrānshāh", and "Lāyzān-shāh".